NDIS Reform is a division of the Department of Human Services.

 - Monitoring the level and quality of service delivered by funded organisations

-- Changes to the department as a result of the reforms.
+- The changes to the department as a result of the reforms

 Other work performed by NDIS Reform